 What was the Great Schism?

-What are indulgences and plenary indulgences and is the concept biblical?
+What are indulgences and plenary indulgences, and are the concepts biblical?

 Is papal infallibility biblical?